-a.
+- a.
 Upon approving or conditionally approving an application and preliminary plat, the governing body shall provide the subdivider with a dated and signed statement of approval.
-This approval shall be for 3 calendar years.
-At the end of this period the governing body may, at the request of the subdivider, extend its approval for 1 calendar year.
-The governing body may extend its approval for a period of more than 1 year if that approval period is included as a specific condition of a written agreement between the governing body and the subdivider, according to 76-3-610 M.C.A.
+This approval shall be for 3 calendar years. - i.
+At least 30 days prior to the expiration of the preliminary plat approval the end of this period the governing body may, at the request of the subdivider, extend its approval for 1 calendar year. - a.ii.
+The governing body may extend its approval for a period of more than 1 year if that approval period is included as a specific condition of a written agreement between the governing body and the subdivider, according to 76-3-610 M.C.A. - b.

-- b.
 After the application and preliminary plat are approved, the governing body may not impose any additional conditions as a prerequisite to final plat approval unless the preliminary plat approval expires.
 However clarification, modification, or elimination of conditions may be made as warranted provided they are consistent with the original intent of the findings of facts for the subdivision. - c.
 The governing body may withdraw approval or conditional approval of an application and preliminary plat if it determines that information provided by the subdivider, and upon which the approval or conditional approval was based, is inaccurate.